-Since the pandemic started, many sporting events worldwide have been either canceled or tweaked to ensure the participants’ safety as they compete under the present health crisis.
+Since the pandemic started, many sporting events worldwide have been canceled or tweaked to ensure the participants’ safety as they compete under the present health crisis.

 Before the pandemic, many kids participated in different sports and physical activities in and out of school.
-Plenty of them has their own gear for each sport they’re involved in.
+Plenty of them have their gear for each sport they’re involved in.
 Parents were willing to invest in a pair of gloves, a helmet, some shin guards, appropriate shoes, and a mouth guard for sports activities their child is into.
-Countless kids were already hyped up and prepped for spring training and summer sports camps, but when COVID-19 swept all over the world just before springtime in 2020, all of these went out the window.
+Countless kids were already hyped up and prepped for spring training and summer sports camps, but when COVID-19 swept the world just before springtime in 2020, all of these went out the window.

 Which kids’ age groups are the most affected by the cancelations of sports?